vippsas/vipps-solutions/long-expiry-time-for-payments-to-merchants/README.md

 This will send a push message to the customer's Vipps app on their mobile phone.

-If the above is attempted for a sale unit that is not authorized, it will result in an error similar to this:
+If the above is attempted for a sales unit that is not authorized, it will result in an error similar to this:

 ```json